 In June 2016, a qualified botanist undertook a survey on North Meadow and woodland.
 The survey revealed 93 different species of plant, shrub or tree.
 The survey results are shown in Appendix 1.
-The botany survey revealed a significant absence of flowering plants for pollinators but, where material was left on North Meadow from the outdoor gym installation, there was evidence of a 'buried' meadow seed bank - seeds previously buried were now flowering.
+The botany survey revealed a significant absence of flowering plants for pollinators but, additionally, where material was left on North Meadow from the outdoor gym installation, there was evidence of a 'buried' meadow seed bank.

 The botanist concluded that much of the potential biodiversity including typical meadow flowers has been significantly inhibited by vigorous, less useful species of plant.
 Even with this profile, eleven types of bee were sighted during a two-hour spot survey on the Meadow conducted by a local apiologist researcher.
 The survey list is shown in Appendix 2.
-In 2014, Defra funded 3 urban wildflower meadows in Bristol.
-The RHS also leads in this area, and provides a comprehensive list of pollinator plants covering many types of site and habitat.